 - LLC taxed as a C-Corporation

 Voting Rights of LLC Members

-The rules of membership voting will be spelled out in your Delaware LLC’s Operating Agreement.
+The rules of membership voting will be spelled out in your Delaware LLC Operating Agreement (aka Limited Liability Company Agreement).

 Operating Agreement FAQs

-Yes.
-As per Section 18-201(d) of the Delaware LLC Act, an Operating Agreement is required for an LLC to transact business in the state of Delaware.
-The Members can sign the Operating Agreement before, at the same time, or after you file the Articles of Organization paperwork.
+An Operating Agreement is required for an LLC to transact business in the state of Delaware.
+The Members can sign the Operating Agreement before, at the same time, or after you file the Certificate of Formation paperwork.

-Plus: If you go to court, an Operating Agreement helps prove that your Single-Member LLC is being run as a separate legal entity.
+Plus: If you go to court, LLC Operating Agreements help prove that your Single-Member LLC is being run as a separate legal entity.
 This confirms the company’s limited liability status, and that is what protects your assets from personal liability.

 This document will spell out ownership percentages (and details of deposits into capital accounts), profit distribution, and management structure and responsibilities (to the extent assigned).

 Plus: If you go to court, an Operating Agreement helps prove that your Multi-member LLC is being run as a separate entity.
 A signed Operating Agreement helps protect the members’ personal assets.

 Operating Agreements are “internal documents”.
 Meaning, the Members just need to keep a copy with their business records.